-MSR’s new FreeLite tent has design similarities with one of our favorite backpacking models, the Hubba Hubba NX, but with significant weight savings.
-At 2 pounds 11 ounces on our scale including poles, stakes, and guylines, the FreeLite 2 is a serious contender in the category of ultralight 2-person tents.
-We recently took this tent on several fastpacking trips into the Canadian Rockies backcountry where rugged terrain and variable weather can put any gear to the test.
-Below we break down the FreeLite's weather protection, ventilation, interior space, durability, and more.
-To see how it stacks up to the competition, check out our comparison table and article on the best backpacking tents.
+MSR’s updated-for-2019 FreeLite tent shares many design similarities with one of our favorite backpacking models, the Hubba Hubba NX, but with significant weight savings.
+At 2 pounds 8 ounces, the FreeLite 2 is a serious contender in the category of ultralight two-person tents.
+We took the FreeLite on several fastpacking trips into the Canadian Rockies backcountry where rugged terrain and variable weather can put any gear to the test, and it performed extremely well for its weight.
+Below we break down the FreeLite's weight and packed size, livability and interior space, weather protection, ventilation, durability, and more.
+To see how the FreeLite stacks up, see our article on the best backpacking tents.

 You expect compromises with a tent as lightweight as the MSR FreeLite 2—namely durability and weather resistance.
 In addressing the latter, we spent many nights in conditions that included heavy rain, hail, gusting winds, and night temperatures that dipped well below freezing.
 In all instances, the FreeLite surprised us with its toughness.
 We slept in summer sleeping bags the entire time and remained warm and comfortable.
 Every time either of us awoke, we would do a quick survey to ensure that our gear was still dry (it always was).

 This impressive performance can be attributed to a complete and thoughtful design.
-While some tents at this weight trim away sections of the rainfly or utilize a single-wall construction, the FreeLite has a full coverage rainfly that reaches the ground along all sides.
-The fabrics for both the rainfly and tent floor are quite thin, but they are seam sealed and we can attest to their waterproofness.
+While some backpacking tents at this weight trim away sections of the rainfly or utilize a single-wall construction, the FreeLite has a full-coverage rainfly that reaches the ground along all sides.
+The fabrics for both the rainfly and tent floor are quite thin, but they are seam-sealed and we can attest to their waterproofness.
 With the added footprint, we were comfortable pitching the tent in damp, mildly boggy conditions on a trip near Mount Assiniboine without worrying about water soaking through.
-The bathtub style flooring also helps prevent any moisture from trickling in over the sides.
+The bathtub-style flooring also helps prevent any moisture from trickling in over the sides.

 In the tent world, lower weight usually means less durability.
 The MSR FreeLite 2 uses some very lightweight fabrics: the tent body is composed almost entirely of 10-denier mesh, and the floor and rainfly utilize a slightly thicker 15-denier polyurethane-coated nylon.
 For reference, the heavier MSR Hubba Hubba NX uses a 30-denier floor, which feels far more robust.
 As with most ultralight gear, it is necessary to treat this tent with care.
 We have not had issues with durability, although we have been fairly careful in selecting campsites and always use the optional 68-denier polyester footprint.
 The extra 7 ounces for the footprint (or other ground sheet of your choice) is worth it in the long run to protect the thin floor.